 Early Life and Education

-Samuel Tak Lee was born in April 1939 in Guangdong Province, China, and his family moved to Hong Kong shortly after.
-He received his early education at Diocesan Boys' School in Hong Kong.
-Lee then pursued higher education in the United States, earning bachelor's and master's degrees in civil and environmental engineering from the Massachusetts Institute of Technology (MIT) in 1964.
-He later obtained an MBA from Harvard Business School.
+Samuel Tak Lee was born in April 1939 in Guangdong Province, China, and grew up in Hong Kong.
+He attended Diocesan Boys' School.
+Lee moved to the United States to pursue higher education, earning Bachelor's and Master's degrees in Civil and Environmental Engineering from the Massachusetts Institute of Technology (MIT) in 1964.
+He later earned an MBA from Harvard Business School.

 Rise to Success